 Every case varies because the treatment is dependent on the position and complexity of each tooth.
 We also take into consideration dental insurance.
 For more information on wisdom teeth costs, please contact our office.

 The numbing effects of the local anesthetic marcaine will last about 8 – 10 hours so it will give the patient some time to take pain medications on a full stomach.

 Can I be sedated during my wisdom teeth removal?

 Sedation is an option for wisdom teeth removal; however, Dr. Alijanian will want to review your health history, allergies and medications before proceeding with his treatment recommendation.

 Sedation is administered through an intravenous (IV) line in your arm.
 Once injected, the patient will fall asleep and is completely unaware of the procedure being performed.
 Supplemental oxygen is delivered through a nasal breathing apparatus.

 What types of medications are administered for sedation?

-Medications most commonly used are Fentany, Versed, Ketamine and Diprivan.
-For more information on anesthesia and Sedation, please visit our Anesthesia Page.
+Medications most commonly used are Fentanyl, Versed, Ketamine and Diprivan.
+For more information on anesthesia and sedation, please visit our Anesthesia Page.

 Will an anesthesiologist be present?